 The script can be downloaded from Github as follows:

 (The "-L" option tells curl to follow redirects like a web browser would do.
-The "chmod" command makes the script executable.))
+The "chmod ..." command makes the script that you downloaded executable.)

 Note that the script sets up the collection as an NFS automount.
 If you need a hard NFS mount, you will need to use the manual NFS setup procedure.